Gutermann-Promenade

 Stadtlauringen

-Now you can really start pedalling again.
-The tour leads via Ebenhausen and Hoppachshof, along the Weipoltshauser Grund and back south via Üchtelhausen.
+Now you can really get pedalling again.
+The tour leads via Ebenhausen and Hoppachshof, along Weipoltshauser Grund and back south via Üchtelhausen.

-On the last section, you will come across the "Dianenlust" hunting lodge, built in 1824, in the middle of forests that are sustainably managed by the Bavarian State Forests.
-From here, the trail descends to Mainberg.
-On the opposite slope you will discover the castle of the same name.
+On the last section, you will come across the "Dianenlust", a hunting lodge built in 1824 in the middle of forests that are sustainably managed by the Bavarian State Forests.
+From here it's downhill to Mainberg.
+On the opposite slope, you will discover the castle of the same name.

-The history of Mainberg Castle began with a Trutzen tower, which was built in the 10th century and still stands today.
+The history of Mainberg Castle began with a truss tower, which was built in the 10th century and still stands today.
 When it was first mentioned in a document in 1245, the castle was still called Mainberg Castle and belonged to a count.
-Duchess Margarethe of Brunswick-Wolfenbüttel gave it its present form in the 15th century.
+Duchess Margarethe von Braunschweig-Wolfenbüttel gave it its present form in the 15th century.

-Partially destroyed in the Peasants' War, the property passed from the counts to the Bishop of Würzburg in 1542.
-After secularisation, in which church estates in Bavaria were expropriated in the first years of the 19th century, the castle changed hands several times.
+Partially destroyed during the Peasants' War, the property passed from the counts to the Bishop of Würzburg in 1542.
+After secularisation, when ecclesiastical estates in Bavaria were expropriated in the early years of the 19th century, the castle changed hands several times.

-The count and ecclesiastical lords were followed above all by industrialists.
-The first of these was Wilhelm Sattler, a pioneer of the early industrial era in Bavaria, in 1822.
-By the end of the 1820s, Sattler employed 450 workers, more than one-sixth of the industrial workforce in Lower Franconia.
+The count's and ecclesiastical lords were followed mainly by industrialists.
+It all began in 1822 with Wilhelm Sattler, a pioneer of the early industrial era in Bavaria.
+At the end of the 1820s, Sattler employed 450 workers, more than a sixth of the industrial labour force in Lower Franconia.
 Among other things, he owned factories for starch and sugar.

 His wallpaper factory at Mainberg Castle was not the only production facility within historic walls; he also ran an earthenware factory at Aschach Castle.
-He became known worldwide with the "Schweinfurt Green", a colour that has a greater luminosity than anything known until then.
+He became known worldwide for his "Schweinfurt Green", a colour with a greater luminosity than anything previously known.
 Unfortunately, it is not only beautiful, but also poisonous.

 In 1915, Ernst Sachs bought the castle and manufactured ball bearings.
-His invention can still be found on modern bicycles: the torpedo freewheel hub.
-One of Germany's richest married couples had a son at Mainberg Castle in 1932: Gunter Sachs.
-In the 1960s he became a jet-setter, a playboy and for a few years was the husband of the French film icon Brigitte Bardot.
+His invention can still be found on modern bicycles today: the torpedo freewheel hub.
+One of the richest couples in Germany had a son at Mainberg Castle in 1932: Gunter Sachs.
+He became a jetsetter and playboy in the 1960s and was the husband of French film icon Brigitte Bardot for a few years.

 Difficult years began for the castle when it was sold to the dubious hair tonic manufacturer Wilhelm Heger.
-The new owner was convicted of fraud and the state auctioned off the castle.
-The city of Schweinfurt bought it at auction, albeit without a concept for its use, and sold it to a building contractor twenty years later.
+The new owner was convicted of fraud and the castle was auctioned off by the state.
+The city of Schweinfurt bought it at auction, albeit without a utilisation concept, and sold it to a building contractor twenty years later.
 He ensured the preservation of the castle, which was in need of renovation, and repaired it at great expense.
-However, he died at Mainberg Castle at the age of only 52 without any descendants.
+However, he died at Mainberg Castle at the age of 52 without any descendants.

-Today, the castle is closed to the public, a support association has been founded, and since 2017, emergency measures have been taken to secure the castle's existence.
+Today, the castle is closed to the public, a preservation organisation has been founded and since 2017, the castle's existence has been under threat.

 Ernst-Sachs-Straße 6